jyw321/Airtable-Demonstration/Basic Concepts of Airtable.md

 At first glance, you can understand them as “columns” in an Excel sheet.
 Unlike a spreadsheet, Airtable fields (columns) have specific "types" that allow you to store rich content in each record.

 *(Notably, you can even insert photos, tables, hyperlinks and other objects into cells, simply by setting the type of the field as “Attachment”.)*

+### How to insert a map
+This section will demonstrate how to insert a map through the default tool of Airtable